Walter Lougher

-Walter Lougher was a merchant slave trader who became well known throughout the Bristol Area.
+Walter Lougher (died 17 September 1762) was an English merchant and slave trader who became well known throughout the Bristol area.
 He became a well and respected person among his peers and he participated in many slave voyages around the world.

 Career

 Walter Lougher was a merchant slave trader from Bristol, and as such was a member of the Society of Merchant Venturers.
 His vessels went on at least 34 voyages from 1722 to 1765.
 Slaves were purchased from various locations in Africa, such as the Gold Coast, the Bight of Biafra, and the Gulf of New Guinea Islands.
 The ships delivered slaves to many places in the New World including Barbados, South Carolina, Virginia, Saint Domingue, St. Kitts, Montserrat, and Nevis.
 In total, Walter Lougher was responsible for gathering at least 10,253 Africans, and the selling of about 8,227, which meant that between kidnappings and arriving at their destinations, 2,026 of the Africans were lost.